-3.2 Combined radar & lightcurve model
+3.2 Combined radar and light-curve model

-Further modelling of PN9 was conducted using a combination of lightcurve and radar data using the SHAPE software package (Hudson 1993; Magri et al. 2007).
+Further modelling of PN9 was conducted using a combination of light curve and radar data using the SHAPE software package (Hudson 1993; Magri et al. 2007).
 As discussed in Section 3.1, it is efficient to begin with well-constrained input parameters describing the asteroid's shape and spin-state.
 In this case, those estimates are taken from the convex inversion analysis.